 natural ways to relieve hemorrhoids and constipation

-Hemorrhoids and constipation are two of the most common—and most silently suffered—digestive conditions in the world.
-According to the 2024 ASCRS Clinical Practice Guidelines, symptomatic hemorrhoids affect up to 39% of the general population, with prevalence rising sharply after age 45, while chronic constipation affects an estimated 16% of adults globally.[1]
+Hemorrhoids and constipation are two of the most common — and most quietly suffered — digestive problems in the country.
+According to clinical data, the global prevalence of symptomatic hemorrhoids is estimated to range from 4.4% to 39% of adults, with rates climbing sharply after age 45.
+Chronic constipation affects about 16% of adults worldwide.

-What most people don’t realize is that these two conditions are deeply connected.
-Chronic constipation, specifically the straining it causes, is one of the most critical modifiable risk factors for hemorrhoidal disease.
-This means that the same natural ways to relieve hemorrhoids and constipation often involve identical lifestyle and dietary shifts.
+What most people don’t realize is that these two problems are closely connected.
+Chronic constipation — specifically the straining it causes — is one of the biggest controllable risk factors for hemorrhoids.
+That means the same natural ways to relieve hemorrhoids and constipation often involve the exact same diet and lifestyle changes.

-In this guide, we bring together the best available clinical evidence—including the 2024 ASCRS guidelinesCochrane systematic reviews, and PubMed-indexed trials—to give you a genuinely useful, honest, and research-grounded plan.
-Whether you are looking for immediate relief or long-term prevention, these evidence-backed strategies are designed to heal your gut and restore comfort.
+In this guide, we’ve pulled together the best current evidence — including the 2024 ASCRS guidelines, Cochrane-registered systematic reviews, and PubMed-indexed clinical trials — to give you a practical, honest, research-backed plan.
+Whether you need relief now or want to prevent flare-ups long term, these strategies are designed to help your gut heal and get you comfortable again.

 What Are Hemorrhoids and Constipation?